-PROTOCOL I.4.A: Oral Hydration
+PROTOCOL II.4.A: Oral Hydration

-1. Ideally, oral hydration should take place on a routine basis.
-The SO-TAC providers should reference the Fluid Replacement Guidelines for Warm Weather Training chart. (appendix A) These charts will then allow the SO-TAC provider to determine the amount of oral fluids to be administered on an hourly basis in conjunction with recommended work/rest cycles.
+Ideally, oral hydration should take place on a routine basis.
+The TEMS providers should reference the Fluid Replacement Guidelines for Warm Weather Training chart. (appendix A) These charts will then allow the TEMS provider to determine the volume of oral fluids to be administered on an hourly basis in conjunction with recommended work/rest cycles.